nanit/kubernetes-rabbitmq-cluster/README.md

 $ docker-compose build && docker-compose up
 ```
 Then, go to `localhost:15672` and you'll see the cluster is already formed up.

-## Future work:
-1. Allow setting a different number of replicas